ryukinix/tree-struct/README.md

-# Project Name
+# tree-struct

 Few implementations of tree algorithms.

 ## History

 I'm trying create a binary tree with a smart method to choose any type.
 Meta-type?
-To do so, attempting to use:
+To do so, attempting to us:
   * `struct`
   * `union`
   * `enum`